spmeesseman/vscode-extjs/README.md

     .eslintrc.js
     .eslintrc.json

-To create a default connfiguration file in a project that does not contain one, run the following command from the root project directory containing the *package.json* file:
+To create a default configuration file in a project that does not contain one, run the following command from the root project directory containing the *package.json* file:

     npx eslint --init